playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 ---
 {
-    title: Hard grids & baselines: How I achieved 1;1 fidelity on Android,
+    title: 'Hard grids & baselines: How I achieved 1:1 fidelity on Android',
     description: 'Testing the limits of firstBaselineToTopHeight and lastBaselineToBottomHeight to deliver a perfect result.',
     published: '2019-09-19T22:07:09.945Z',
     author: 'edpratti',